 If your vehicle moves anywhere with your racer inside, the racer will be disqualified.

-Do not approach Wildcat until after your racer passes Storyland in North Conway.
 Remember to bring your racer’s backpack to the staff at Wildcat Ski Area at least 10 minutes before your racer arrives.
-If you plan to accompany your athlete up the mountain, you must also present your own backpack.
+If you plan to accompany your athlete up the mountain, you must also present your own backpack as well.

-On the run: You and your racer need to decide in advance whether or not you (or someone) is driving to the summit to fetch the athlete post-race, or if the athlete will descend on their own.
-Keep in mind: the finish line is a half-mile from the summit, and the path is very tricky.
-If you drive to the top: After their athletes have departed for the run, most porters turn right out of the Wildcat parking lot, then drive north on Route 16 to the entrance of the Mt.
+On the run: After their athletes have departed for the run, most porters turn their vehicles to the right out of the Wildcat parking lot, then drive north on Route 16 to the entrance of the Mt.
 Washington Auto Road.
 Pay your toll and drive slowly up the mountain.
 At the top is a rest area and observation deck.
 Your athlete will need anywhere from 90 minutes to four hours to scale the mountain.
-They will arrive via the Tuckerman Ravine Trail, which is marked near the summit if you wish to venture from the top downward a bit toward the headwall.
+They will arrive via the Tuckerman Ravine Trail, which is marked near the summit.
+You may wish to venture from the top downward a bit toward the headwall to greet them as they near the finish.
 We do not recommend descending the headwall.